REFUSING TO FORGET EXHIBIT

-Exhibit will be in the Community Gallery next to the Latino Bookstore 1300 Guadalupe St. 78207.
+Exhibit “Life and Death on the Border, 1910-1920” will be in the Community Gallery next to the Latino Bookstore 1300 Guadalupe St. 78207.
 Hours include: Tuesday-Saturday 10 AM – 4 PM.
 For more information on the exhibit, please visit.

 PEDRO RODRIGUEZ, LEGENDARY DIRECTOR OF THE GUADALUPE CULTURAL ARTS CENTER PASSES AWAY AT THE AGE OF 86

 Rodriguez paved the way for Chicanx arts; founding the Guadalupe and leading it from 1983 – 1998